This quick-cook preparation results in a delicious side dish of easy green beans that the whole family will devour!

 With real blanching, you’d then submerge them in ice water to stop the cooking process, but no need for that step here.
 Just throw them back into the same hot pot and add the butter and garlic powder.

-Then beans will be warm enough to melt the butter while you toss the beans, then sprinkle in the salt, turn them around once more and that’s it!
+Then beans will be warm enough to melt the butter while you toss the beans, then sprinkle in the salt and squeeze the juice from half a small lemon onto them, turn them around once more and that’s it!

 - 24 oz Green Beans